ABCs of Memphis In May: 2020 Edition

-As is tradition, here are the I Love Memphis ABCs of Memphis in May to help you get prepared for all the festivities.
+As is tradition, here are the I Love Memphis ABCs of Memphis in May to help you get prepared for all the festivities, updated for 2020.

 A is for Art: Every year, Memphis in May releases a fine art poster commemorating that year’s featured country.
-Memphis artist Nick Peña created this year’s painting (below).
+The honored country for 2020 is the Republic of Ghana.

-B is for Barbecue: The World Championship Barbecue Cooking Contest is a magical time when pit-masters from all over converge on Tom Lee Park to slow cook pork (and chicken and alligator and anything else that can fit on a grill).
-It’s happening May 17 – 20.
+B is for Barbecue: The World Championship Barbecue Cooking Contest (commonly called the “BBQ Fest” but it is first and foremost a cooking competition) is a magical time when pit-masters from all over converge on Tom Lee Park to slow cook pork (and chicken and alligator and anything else that can fit on a grill).
+It’s happening May , 2019 and tickets are $10 per day.

 C is for Cash: Bring some.
 You’re going to need it for food, beer, parking and any extras you plan on picking up.
-There are ATMs on site, too.
+In theory, vendors have card machines and there are ATMs, but do not count on those working.

 D is for Don’t drink and drive: Finding a hotel room might be kind of dicey at this point, but you have several options for getting around safely if you plan to imbibe.